Haysto Logo

 Lenders look at your credit history to get an idea of how reliable you are as a borrower.
 With any bad credit issues, it’s best to face them head on.
 Finding out where your score currently stands is the best place to start.
 You’ll then have a better idea of what you need to do to improve.

-We recommend checkmyfile* - it’s the most thorough overview of your credit history available in the UK.
+We recommend Checkmyfile** - it’s the most thorough overview of your credit history available in the UK.

-Read our Guide: checkmyfile Explained to see how it could help your mortgage application.
+Read our Guide: Checkmyfile Explained to see how it could help your mortgage application.

-*Heads up, when you click through to our affiliate links, we may earn a small commission at no extra cost to you.
-We only recommend sites we truly trust and believe in.
+**When you click through to our affiliate links, we may earn a small commission at no extra cost to you.
+We only recommend sites we trust and believe in.

 Your marital status